(Posted May, 2016. Scriptures quoted are from the New King James Bible, unless noted otherwise. Revised August, 2017; June, 2019)

 (“Heaven, Hell, and In Between” by David Brandt Berg (Anchor, February 2018)

 Without proper and thoughtful answers to those questions, believers can come across as too narrow-minded and exclusive and leave an impression about God that He is terribly unfair to those who have tried to live decent lives but have not had a real opportunity to fall into the arms of the Savior during their earthly lifetimes; or even to those who did have the opportunity and refused but would turn to the Savior if given a second chance.
-Thank God for those Christian teachers who are trying to encourage a more open and accepting attitude towards those outside of church congregations.
+Thank God for those Christian teachers who are trying to encourage a more open and accepting attitude towards those outside of Christian fellowships.

 Sadly however, many a potential believer has been offended because they just couldn’t believe in a God who would turn away innocent people, even send them to Hell.
 In the Christian world this is a big misconception, that there is no alternative or in-between states or stages, even though the Scriptures teach otherwise.
 (This is a big subject to be explored in upcoming posts.)

 And what about those who do land in Hell?
 They may deserve it and need it, but is there no possibility of release for them?
 Is the all-or-nothing-at-all view of the Afterlife more extreme than it needs to be?
 Is Heaven a private club with high walls and closed gates to insulate a privileged membership while turning away all the uninitiated non-members.

 When one views a mountain range from a distance, it looks like one huge single block of towering rock.
 But as one travels closer, one finds all kinds of foothills and intermediate ranges.
 It soon becomes clear that there is a whole lot more variety and in-between stages than could be seen at first glance from a distance.
 And likewise, the Celestial Realm, the World Beyond, is much more complex than the simplified version we often hear – Heaven and Hell with nothing else in-between.